peri044/sampleQAT/README.md

 python export_rn50_qat.py --ckpt <path_to_ckpt> --output <path_to_saved_model>
 ```

 This script applies quantization to the model, restores the checkpoint and exports it in a saved_model format.
 This script will generate `rn50_qat_saved_model`  which is a directory containing saved model.
 We set the overall graph data format to `NCHW` by using `tf.keras.backend.set_image_data_format('channels_first')`.
-TensorRT expects `NCHW` format for a graphs trained with QAT for better optimizations.
+TensorRT expects `NCHW` format for graphs trained with QAT for better optimizations.
 Due to this, a transpose layer is introduced at the input of the graph for the RN50 model.
 The graph looks as follows

 ![Alt text](qat_pb.png?raw=true "RN50 QAT graph in NCHW format")